swansonk14/graphing_fleas/README.md

 # Graphing Fleas

-Simulates the movement of fleas on a 2-dimensional grid.
-The fleas rotate depending on the color of the square they are currently on.
-The squares change color when fleas land on them.
+The Graphing Fleas Simulator simulates the movement of fleas on a grid and represents an extension of [Langton's Ant](https://en.wikipedia.org/wiki/Langton%27s_ant).
+As with Langton's Ant, each flea rotates depending on the color of the grid square it is currently on, and the colors of the grid squares change when the flea visits them.
+Unlike Langton's Ant, which simulates a single ant on a grid with just two colors, the Graphing Fleas Simulator allows for an arbitrary number of fleas and colors and provides significant flexibility when designing the rules which govern how squares change colors and how fleas rotate.

 ## Authors